South America Medical Tourism: Costs, Best Countries & 2025 Trends

 Specialties: Orthopedics, cardiology, stem cell therapy Unique advantages: USD economy, 180-day visa-free entry for Americans Quality anchor: Pacífica Salud – Hospital Punta Pacífica is affiliated with Johns Hopkins Medicine International (verify current JCI status in the directory).

-Panama caters to patients prioritizing U.S.-comparable standards for complex procedures.
+Panama caters to patients prioritizing U.S.-comparable standards for complex procedures, including orthopedics, cardiology, and hand surgery in Panama.
 The dollarized economy eliminates currency risk, while direct flights from major U.S. cities reduce travel stress.
-Note that some advanced therapies (e.g., stem-cell) are regulated—patients should verify indication and protocol with the provider.
+Note that some advanced therapies (e.g., stem-cell) are regulated; patients should verify indication and protocol with the provider.

 Costa Rica: Dental Excellence and Eco-Recovery

-Specialties: Dental implants, All-on-4 systems, full mouth restorations Savings: 40-70% with premium materials Experience: Seamless integration of treatment with wellness tourism
+Specialties: Dental implants, All-on-4 systems, full mouth restorations Savings: 40-70% with premium materials Experience: Seamless integration of treatment with recovery-friendly tourism

 Costa Rica’s dentists often train in the U.S. or Europe, using high-grade American and German materials.
 The “Pura Vida” recovery environment combines world-class care with restorative natural settings.